ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 # Submitted Records

-Immediately, upon receipt of the data files, a new Gitlab Issue should be created.
+Immediately, upon receipt of the data files, a new GitLab Issue should be created.
 Please use the `Detections` Issue checklist template.

 Here is the Issue checklist, for reference: